mushtaqak/fancyWorldMap/README.md

 Usage :

 	1. To create map,  click Create Map
-    2. To change mode (NOTE : in View Mode , you can not add markers, you can only view map, while in Interactive mode you can add markers and hover and zoom in/out map and have map functionality, click View Map in View/Interactive Mode
+    2. To change mode click View Map in View/Interactive Mode
     3. To add markers, click Add All Markers
     4. To remove markers, click Remove All Markers
     5. To create a line between two coordinates ( sample data), click Sample Points Line